 Do you spend two or 3 hours per evening watching television?
 Are you always scrolling through your Facebook feed?
 What else could you spend that time on?
 If eating healthy meals and snacks made from scratch is important to you, then turn the television off for just one evening per week and spend that time baking or preparing snacks or lunches for the week.
 Ultimately, prioritising the use of your time, saves you both time and money.

 Television and the internet can be huge time wasters.
 It’s easy to get sucked into the latest dramas or competitions.
-But, if you’re serious about focusing on your priorities whatever they might be: looking for ways to increase your income, learning new skills or being better organised – you need to turn off the TV and log out of Facebook.
+But, if you’re serious about focusing on your priorities whatever they might be: looking for ways to increase your income, learning new skills or being better organized – you need to turn off the TV and log out of Facebook.
 If you don’t give some thought to your priorities for yourself and your life, you’ll fritter away the time and resources that are available to you right now.

 Balancing Your Priorities